Francis Kurkdjian

-Francis Kurkdjian (born 14 May 1969) is a French perfumer and businessman of Armenian descent.
-He is best known for creating the men's fragrance Le Male for Jean Paul Gaultier in 1995, which has become one of the world's best-selling men’s fragrance.
+Francis Kurkdjian (born May 14, 1969) is a French perfumer and businessman of Armenian descent.
+He is best known for creating the men's fragrance Le Male for Jean Paul Gaultier in 1995, which has become one of the world's best-selling men’s fragrances.
 He also released Baccarat Rouge 540 in 2015 under his own house, Maison Francis Kurkdjian.

-Kurkdjian co-founded the fragrance house Maison Francis Kurkdjian with Lebanese-French businessman and former Ernst & Young partner Marc Chaya, which has become a niche brand in the fragrance industry.
+Kurkdjian co-founded the fragrance house Maison Francis Kurkdjian with Lebanese-French businessman and former Ernst & Young partner Marc Chaya.
 The brand was purchased by LVMH in 2017 for an undisclosed sum.
 He was the winner of the Prix François Coty in 2001 for his lifetime achievement.

 Early life

-Francis Kurkdjian was born in Paris, France on 14 May 1969 to Armenian parents.
+Francis Kurkdjian was born on May 14, 1969 in Paris, France to Armenian parents.
+The Kurkdjian family had at once fled the Ottoman Empire during the Armenian Genocide and had settled in France after being deported and relocated to Aleppo.
 Having been exposed to music and dancing at a young age, Francis Kurkdjian wanted to be a ballet dancer during his youth.
 However, he failed passing the competition to study at the Paris Opera Ballet School in 1983.
-Kurkdjian, who already had an interest in perfume making since he was thirteen years old, decided in 1985 to become a perfumer.
+Kurkdjian, who already had an interest in perfume making since he was thirteen years old, decided to become a perfumer in 1985.
 In 1990, Kurkdjian entered the Institut Supérieur International du Parfum, de la Cosmétique et de l'Aromatique Alimentaire (ISIPCA), a perfume school located in Versailles, France.
 He graduated from ISIPCA in 1993 and joined Quest International in Paris the same year.
 Kurkdjian continued his studies and obtained a master's degree from the Paris Institute of Luxury Marketing.